DLR-RM/rafcon-task-planner-plugin/pages/documentation/PDDLActionTab.md

 ---
 # PDDL Action Tab

-The plugin introduces a new tab in the state editor.
-It's called the PDDL Action Tab, and its symbol is a small calculator.
+The plugin introduces a new tab in the state editor of RAFCON.
+It's called the PDDL Action Tab, and it's symbol is a small calculator.
 The tabs gives the possibility to annotate a state with a [PDDL](https://en.wikipedia.org/wiki/Planning_Domain_Definition_Language) action, and so to make it usable for the plugin.

 ![RAFCON with the PDDL Action Tab](../../assets/images/documentation/PDDLActionTab.png "An open RAFCON window with the PDDL Action Tab in the right.")